The Holocaust in Telšiai

 The Holocaust in Telšiai (Yiddish: Telz) was carried out by the local Lithuanian leadership with occasional supervision by Nazi German units.
-The Jewish population in 1939 was 2,800 some 35 percent of the town's population.
-Further Jews found refuge in Telšiai following the 1939 German ultimatum to Lithuania.
-Telšiai was conquered by German troops on 25 June 1941.
-Jews were subjected to terror by the Germans and their Lithuanian collaborators and on 15–16 July all Jewish men were shot.
+The Jewish population in 1939 was 2,800, some 35 percent of the town's population.
+Additional Jews found refuge in Telšiai following the 1939 German ultimatum to Lithuania.
+Telšiai was taken by German troops on 25 June 1941.
+Jews were terrorized by the Germans and their Lithuanian collaborators and on 15–16 July all Jewish men were shot.
 The women were moved to a camp in Geruliai, and with the exception of 500–600 young women, were all shot on 30 August 1941.
-The 500–600 young women were moved back to a ghetto in Telšiai, and with the exception of some escapees, were shot on 30–31 December 1941.
-64 Jewish women survived after they escaped.
+The 500–600 young women were moved back to a ghetto in Telšiai, and with the exception of some escapees, were shot on 30–31 December 1941 Of the escapees, 64 Jewish women survived.

 Background

-In 1939, around 2,800 Jews lived in Telšiai (in Yiddish Telz) comprising 35 percent of the town's population.
-Following the 1939 German ultimatum to Lithuania, some 7,000 Jews fled Klaipėda (Memel) into Lithuania, and many found refuge in Telšiai.
-In June 1940, the Soviet Union occupied Lithuania and Telšiai.
-The Telshe Yeshiva, one of the three largest in Lithuania, was located in town.
-In 1940 a group of students and rabbis from the yeshiva fled reaching Cleveland, Ohio in 1941 where they reopened the yeshiva.
+In 1939, around 2,800 Jews lived in Telšiai (Yiddish: Telz), 35 percent of the population.
+Following the 1939 German ultimatum to Lithuania some 7,000 Jews fled Klaipėda (Memel) into Lithuania, and many found refuge in Telšiai.
+In June 1940, the Soviet Union occupied Lithuania including Telšiai.
+The Telshe Yeshiva, one of the three largest in Lithuania, was located there.
+In 1940 a group of students and rabbis from the yeshiva fled, reaching Cleveland, Ohio in 1941, where they reopened the yeshiva.

-Germany launched Operation Barbarossa on 22 June 1941, and in parallel Lithuanian partisans engaged the Soviets in the June uprising.
+Germany launched Operation Barbarossa on 22 June 1941, while Lithuanian partisans engaged the Soviets in the June uprising.
 On 23 June 1941, Telšiai was bombed by the Germans.
 On the night of 24 June, following a prison uprising, the Soviets executed some 72 political prisoners in the Rainiai massacre near Telšiai.
 Followers of the Lithuanian Activist Front (LAF) took over the town, and started a campaign of violence against the Jews: breaking into homes, desecrating synagogues and Torah scrolls.
-On 25 June the German army entered Telšiai, and major Alfonsas Svilas, a Lithuanian nationalist, was placed in charge of the town.
+On 25 June the German army entered Telšiai, and Major Alfonsas Svilas, a Lithuanian nationalist, was placed in charge of the town.

-On 24 June, LAF leader Jonas Noreika, who was based in Plungė traveled to Telšiai to meet the commandant there, Alfonsas Svilas.
+On 24 June, LAF regional leader Jonas Noreika, based in Plungė traveled to Telšiai to meet Svilas.

 Friday of Terror

-On 27 June 1941, known as the "Friday of Terror", all Jews were ordered to assemble in the town square by the Germans and their Lithuanian collaborators.
-Marched to the shore of Lake Mastis, the Lithuanians proclaimed the Jews were responsible for the Rainiai massacre.
+On 27 June 1941, known as the "Friday of Terror", all Jews were ordered to assemble in the town square and marched to the shore of Lake Mastis, where the Lithuanians proclaimed that the Jews were responsible for the Rainiai massacre.
 The Jews were then forced to dig up the bodies of the executed prisoners, clean and lick them, and then re-bury them.
-The Jewish men were then tormented and tortured.
+The Jewish men were then tortured.

 Appeals to bishop Justinas Staugaitis, who was formerly chairman of Lithuanian parliament, were rebuffed by the bishop who told the Jews that "This is what you deserve for bringing the Bolsheviks to Lithuania", this despite the persecution of religious Jews during Soviet rule.